History of Jarrett Allen in Timeline

 Others born on this day/year

-In 2016, Jarrett Allen was rated as a five-star recruit and ranked no. 15 overall player in his class.
+In 2016, Jarrett Allen was rated as a five-star recruit and ranked No. 15 overall player in the Class of 2016.

-In 2017, Jarrett Allen was selected 22nd overall by the Brooklyn Nets in the NBA draft.
+In 2017, Jarrett Allen was selected with the 22nd overall pick in the NBA draft by the Brooklyn Nets, and signed his rookie scale deal with the Nets on July 20.

-In 2017, Jarrett Allen's older brother, Leonard Jr., took a leave of absence from playing collegiate basketball for Baylor University.
+In 2017, Jarrett Allen's older brother, Leonard Jr., who had committed to playing collegiate basketball for Baylor University, took a leave of absence.

 On January 25, 2018, Jarrett Allen joined the starting lineup for the first time and recorded a career-high 16 points and 12 rebounds in a 116–108 win over the Philadelphia 76ers.